abyssDS/sfmlWiki/FAQ.md

 ### <a name="grl-bug"/>I found a bug!

+Most of the time any unexpected behaviour is a result of misunderstanding how to use SFML.
+Out of many bug reports only few of them turn out to be real bugs **which are caused by SFML itself and nothing else**.

+If you think you have found a bug and are still using SFML 1.6, note that support for 1.6 had ceased long ago.
+It is highly recommended to upgrade to 2.0.
+Any bug reports made for SFML 1.6 will be ignored unless they were carried over to 2.0 as well, however this is very unlikely.
+If you are using 2.0, try using the latest [nightly build](http://en.sfml-dev.org/forums/index.php?topic=9513.0).
+There are many things that have already been fixed between the RC which is available on the site and the latest development version.

+If the bug is still present in the latest SFML version, try to produce a minimal compilable code example that displays the bug and nothing else.
+That way the developers and others can focus on why it is occurring.
+Such an example should never have to be longer than 40 lines of code (including the header include lines) unless it only happens in very specific cases.

+If you can reproduce what you think is a bug, if you have another computer at your disposal, try to run it there as well.
+If the bug does not occur there, try to reconfigure the corresponding hardware/software settings on the first PC.
+A lot of strange behaviour is a result of misconfigured/faulty software/drivers. **WARNING: Trying to report a bug that is a result of the usage of beta drivers is not a good idea.
+The source of the problem does not lie within the responsibility of the SFML developers and as such they can't do much to fix it themselves.**

-Post in the forum of the package in question, and don't forget to provide a precise description of your problem, the version of SFML you're using, your system configuration, and compilable code, if necessary, or the logs of your compiler or linker.
+When you are sure that the bug is a result of SFML internals and is platform independent, you can go ahead and post in the forum of the package in question, and don't forget to provide a precise description of your problem, the version of SFML you're using, your system configuration, and the compilable code, and if the situation requires, the logs of your compiler and/or linker.
-Also make sure that the bug hasn't already be reported (use the [search function](http://en.sfml-dev.org/forums/index.php?action=search)), confirmed (look on the [issue tracker](https://github.com/LaurentGomila/SFML/issues?page=1&state=open) or even resolved in the latest source (check also the [closed issues](https://github.com/LaurentGomila/SFML/issues?page=1&state=closed)).
+Also make sure that the bug hasn't already been reported (use the [search function](http://en.sfml-dev.org/forums/index.php?action=search)), confirmed (look on the [issue tracker](https://github.com/LaurentGomila/SFML/issues?page=1&state=open) or even resolved in the latest source (check also the [closed issues](https://github.com/LaurentGomila/SFML/issues?page=1&state=closed)).

 ### <a name="grl-crash"/>My computer crashes when I run my SFML program!